glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 strategic planning, managing uncertainty, and the role of facilitation and judgment in producing insights rather than score-keeping.
 This long tradition is our motivation to focus on language‑based or open-ended wargames.\
 For this paper, we will adopt the academic definition for *serious wargames*, which are a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events, ultimately allowing for real-world insights.
-Based on our review of current literature, we adopt the following formal academic definition of the term wargame @coulthart_whats_2017 @us_army_war_college_strategic_2015  @rubel_epistemology_2006 @morgan_wargames_1991:
+Based on our review of current literature, we adopt the following formal definition of the term wargame @coulthart_whats_2017 @us_army_war_college_strategic_2015 @deutschland_bundeswehr_wargaming_2017 @uk_ministry_of_defense_wargaming_2017 @rubel_epistemology_2006 @morgan_wargames_1991:
 + Ongoing conflict between actors with opposing interests or needs;
 + A synthetic environment that enables agent choice and feedback;
 + Agents make decisions and experience consequences via adjudication or rules;
 + Strategic reasoning uses information about other agents and the environment.
-// + TODO: possible to add a bullet here to limit definition to serious
+// + TODO: possible to add a bullet here to limit definition to serious games by implying we draw data for real world use or learning etc

 == Creative vs Analytical